bentonstark/py-hsm/DESCRIPTION.rst

 the vendor's provided PKCS#11 API implemenation.

-The caller can specify the target HSM vendor's PKCS#11 library directly when the HsmClient() is created by passing in an argument to the PKCS#11 library or can create a symbolic link /usr/lib/libpihsm.so on Linux/UNIX OS environments to point to the PKCS#11 shared library.
+The caller can specify the target HSM vendor's PKCS#11 library directly when the HsmClient() is created via the pkcs11_lib argument..

 === Example 1:

-    from pihsm.hsmclient import HsmClient
+    from pyhsm.hsmclient import HsmClient
-    from pihsm.hsmclient HsmSymKeyGen
+    from pyhsm.hsmclient HsmSymKeyGen
-    from pihsm.hsmclient HsmMech
+    from pyhsm.hsmclient HsmMech

     # create connection to HSM
     c = HsmClient(pkcs11_lib='/usr/lib64/pkcs11/libsofthsm2.so')